Allen Iverson: Incarceration

-College basketball
+College career

 In his first season at Georgetown in 1994–95, Iverson won the Big East Rookie of the Year award and was named to the All Rookie Tournament First Team.
-That season, Iverson led the Hoyas to the Sweet 16 round of the NCAA tournament, where they lost to the North Carolina Tar Heels.
+That season, Iverson averaged 20.4 points and led the Hoyas to the Sweet 16 round of the NCAA tournament, where they lost to the North Carolina Tar Heels.

 In his second and final season at Georgetown in 1995–96, Iverson led the team to a Big East championship and all the way to the Elite Eight round of the NCAA tournament, where they lost to the Massachusetts Minutemen.
 He ended his college career as the Hoyas' all-time leader in career scoring average, at 22.9 points per game.
 Iverson was named as a first-team All-American.
 Iverson was also named the Big East Defensive Player of the Year in each of his two seasons at Georgetown.

 Following his sophomore year, Iverson declared for the 1996 NBA draft.
 He was the first player under Coach Thompson to leave Georgetown early for the NBA.